UCL-EO/geog0133/Install.md

 # Python setup

 You need to use Python for several of the practicals.
-You ve verious options for this.
+You've verious options for this.

 1. Use the UCL JupyterHub
 2. Use Python on your own computer